 Before Starting to Write Your Essay

-When you have to write an essay on Pride and Prejudice, do understand the requirements regarding what type of essay it should be, the expected length of the essay in words or pages, formatting of text and headings, page margins, the writing style and other literary devices or tools you are expected to use in it.
+When you have to write a Pride and Prejudice essay, do understand the requirements regarding what type of essay it should be, the expected length of the essay in words or pages, formatting of text and headings, page margins, the writing style and other literary devices or tools you are expected to use in it.
 After that, the next step is to start planning and researching the material with the focus on what aspects you need to extract and analyze.
 That is especially useful if you previously have not read the book.
 You could also choose to watch the movie adaptation to get some insights.
 Next step is to create an outline for the essay.
 It will serve as the framework or skeleton upon which you will build your write-up.

 Regarding the type of essay, your assignment may also be to write a Pride and Prejudice literary analysis essay.
 That means you have to study the literary work closely, evaluate and analyze the work into its parts or themes.
 You also have to investigate or try to explain as to why the author presented characters or themes in work the way it is therein.
 You can make arguments that are subjective, but they should be strictly based on evidence that can be found in the material.